Should you always use a VPN?

 Should I use a VPN at home?

-Using a VPN at home is preferable; it’s even advised but isn’t always essential.
+Using a VPN at home can be useful but isn’t always essential.
 The main reason it may not be necessary is that your internet activity should already be shielded by your password-protected Wi-Fi network.
-The other concern is connecting to a remote server can slow your connection speed.
-Yet, it shouldn't be the case with NordVPN – it offers great speeds.
+The other concern is that connecting to a remote server can slow your connection speed.
+Yet, it shouldn't be the case with NordVPN and other top-rated VPNs that offer great speeds.

 At the same time, the pros of using a VPN at home largely outweigh the negatives.
 Even Reddit users agree that using a VPN at home is a great way to secure yourself from your own ISP.
 When a VPN is on, your ISP can’t see what sites you visit, and trackers can’t sell your data to third parties.

-When picking a VPN, it’s important to choose the one that offers high-class security and performance.
-You want to be guaranteed advanced security features as well as a clear no-logs policy.
-However, you don’t have to compromise speeds for the sake of it, so it’s essential the VPN can also deliver fast speeds.
+When picking a provider, it’s important to choose a VPN that offers top-class security and performance.
+You want to have access to advanced security features as well as a clear no-logs policy.
+Of course, you shouldn’t have to compromise on performance, so it’s essential the VPN can also deliver fast speeds.

 At the same time, I strongly advise against using unreliable free VPNs.
-Since they have to make some profit too, they may end up selling your data to external third parties and running malware-infected ads.
+Since they often make profit in shadier ways.
+They may even end up selling your data to external third parties and running malware-related ads.

 Bottom line

-For this, I recommend using NordVPN.
+Overall, I recommend using NordVPN.
 It ensures advanced security, is one of the fastest VPN services on the market, and lets you pause your connection for a chosen time.
+Plus, with split tunneling, you can choose when to connect with a VPN and when to connect without.

 FAQ